The National Library of Israel – Visitors Guide

 Cafeteria

-I also wanted to mention that there is a cafeteria on different floors, and the biggest is on level -2.
+I also wanted to mention that there is a cafeteria on different floors, with the largest one located on level -2.
 It serves baked goods, sandwiches, and salads.
 We had lunch there, and it was okay.

 Summary